jakenolan/automating-data-entry-with-ai/README.md

-# OCR Capabilities With GPT4 Vision
+# OCR Capabilities of GPT4 Vision